 The Data Science Institute has initiated a collaboration with the Portuguese research institute INESC on Artificial Intelligence and its applications.

-On the 26th April a delegation of twelve scientists from the Portuguese research institute INESC TEC flew to London to attend a workshop on "AI and its applications" co-organized and hosted by the Data Science Institute.
+On 26 April a delegation of twelve scientists from the Portuguese research institute INESC TEC flew to London to attend a workshop on "AI and its applications" co-organized and hosted by the Data Science Institute.

 During the 3 sessions of the day, researchers from both institutions had a chance to present their work, answer questions about the biggest challenges in the sector and discuss potential collaborations.